 What Other Parents Are Reading

-RMS is the most common type of soft-tissue cancer in children.
-Kids can develop it at any age, but it's most common in those between 2 and 6 years old and 15 and 19 years old.
+Rhabdomyosarcoma (rab-doe-myo-sar-KO-muh) is the most common type of soft-tissue cancer in children.
+Kids can develop it at any age, but most cases are in kids between 2 and 6 years old and 15 and 19 years old.
 Boys tend to be affected more often than girls.

 Types of Tumors